noahehall/theBookOfNoah/aws_developer.md

     - by default 200, you can request more though

 # Simple Workflow Service: SWF
+  0. what should you know about SWF?
+    1. about SWF
+    2. workers and deciders
+    3. SWF functionality
+    4.
   1. what is the main difference between SWF and SQS tasks
     - SWF:
       + tasks are only assigned once and never duplicated